The 20 Best Chronic Granulomatous Disease Doctors Near Me in Durham, NC

 English

 I care for patients and families seeking bone marrow transplants, cellular therapies, and gene therapies for high-risk cancers, genetic and metabolic disorders, and primary immune deficiencies.
 I work closely with a comprehensive team to ensure the best long-term outcomes and quality of life.
 I am attentive to the needs of my patients, as well as their caregivers and families.
 In my spare time, I enjoy traveling and exploring new cultures.
 Dr. Mahadeo is rated as an Experienced provider by MediFind in the treatment of Chronic Granulomatous Disease.
-His top areas of expertise are Hepatic Venoocclusive Disease with Immunodeficiency, Leukemia, Infantile Neutropenia, Bone Marrow Transplant, and Tissue Biopsy.
+His top areas of expertise are Hepatic Venoocclusive Disease with Immunodeficiency, Leukemia, Infantile Neutropenia, Bone Marrow Transplant, and Bone Graft.

 Cristina Gasparetto